 Unfortunately, we have a similar situation and it seems that every year it gets worse.
 DrivingMBA has been in operation for 16 years and it’s getting harder and harder to get through the summer with our integrity and our sanity in-tact.
-I have never been so frustrated with the lack of ability for parents to comprehend “this isn’t some box that gets checked off on their checklist on summer break before they are off on vacations!
+I have never been so frustrated with the lack of ability for parents to comprehend “this isn’t some box that gets checked off on their checklist on summer break, squeezed in before they are off on vacation and before school starts again!”
 It’s great that parents and kids are taking wonderful trips and exploring the world, but trying to cram driver’s ed in before is just plain stupid, not to mention dangerous.
 I feel like a broken record and I’m getting tired of repeating: “this is a process” that is driven by the student, not by their age, their expectations or their parents expectations, or some arbitrary timeline.
 It is based on readiness, plain and simple.

 January 22, 2019